 Tire Your Dog Out!

-If your dog is problem barking during the day and bothering your neighbors when you are at work, it can help to tire your dog out before you go to work.
-Go for a nice long walk first thing in the morning, and you will find that your dog will get so tired that they will sleep for most of the time that you are at work!
+If your dog is a problem barking during the day and bothering your neighbors when you are at work, it can help to tire your dog out before you go to work.
+Go for a nice long walk first thing in the morning, and you will find that your dog will get so tired that it will sleep most of the time you are at work!

 Try Doggy Daycare